CDCgov/trusted-intermediary/README.md

    `192.168.0.1/32`.
 6. Click "Save".

 You will now be able to interact with that environment's application.
+> **Note:**
+>
-Don't forget to remove your rule and save when you are done.
+> Don't forget to remove your rule and save when you are done.

 ##### Database